 The diplomatic costs of these ventures have been even greater.
 Apart from reviving the spirit of Cold War, Afghan crisis virtually isolated the USSR in international arena, in the Islamic world in particular.
 Since the late 1950s when the United States lost its automatic two-thirds majority in the UN, there has not been a single instance when UN verdicts have been so overwhelmingly against the USSR as in the case of voting on Afghan issue.
-Brezhnev's offensive policy was designed to strengthen Soviet position in the Third World vis-a-vis the West.
-Ironically enough, by the end of his tenure, public opinion in the Third World was directed against Moscow no less strongly than against the West.
+Described by the end of his tenure, public opinion in the Third World was directed against Moscow no less strongly than against the West.